A7med23/obsidian-sync/Dont die.md

+Think the painter was bad?
+Well let me draw you this picture
+A land taken despite being forbidden by their scripture A sieged border relentlessly bombed
+Fires blaze neither safe inside nor out in the open How different is that really from an oven

 Think u can play god without permission?
-Killing and combing those children
+Killing and bombing those children
 Bitch all out war for each of their cries
-We aint like we wont just lie on our backs and die in an oven Shoot, bomb, nuke we dont die
+Shoot, bomb, nuke we don’t die
 Martyrs marching six feet deep

-Thought the painter was bad?
-Well let me draw this picture for you
-A sieged border relentlessly bombed
-How different is that from an oven
+Don't think your soldiers seeing ghosts is a bit weird?

 Soon you’ll be a relic of the past, yahoo